limefrogyank/GradeEstimator/README.md

 Demo: https://limefrogyank.github.io/GradeEstimator/percentBased.html

+# Why use it?

+1. This is better than a shared spreadsheet (MS Excel or Google Sheets) because students do NOT need to sign in to their accounts.
+Also, spreadsheets like this are shared so you need to make one for each student or else they'll end up seeing each other's grades.
+Asking them to make a copy is mostly futile.

+2. This calculator will save the scores they enter into their browser.
+If they reopen the page at a later date, the scores will return.
+If they are using a public computer, they can instantly wipe out the save file with a button at the top of the table.
+However, this data contains no personally identifying information, so if they forget, no big deal.

+3. This estimator will copy just fine when you copy your course shell for next term.

+4. It should be fully accessible.

+# To Use

 To edit the categories and weights/points, open the HTML file you want to use and scroll down to `const rowDataEditable`.
 (Below is the points-based version, but percent-based will be similar.)

 ```